 But good news: there are lots of things you can do to give your memory a boost.
 Along with these exercises, certain lifestyle factors have shown to have a significant impact on how well our brains function.
 I’d like to take some time today to focus on just three things you may not realize contribute to your overall cognitive function.
 Read on to learn more about these three things that affect brain health.

-Mental Activity The amount of activity you subject your mind to heavily influences your brain’s function.
+The only problem with that is that the amount of activity to which you subject your mind can heavily influence your brain’s function.
 The approach is that of the “use it or lose it” philosophy.
 The more you engage in an activity that engages a particular type of cognitive function, the stronger that function will become.
 For example, when you exercise your working memory by manipulating information in your mind for a particular time period, you will tend to be able to do these types of activities with increased ease over time.
 There are a number of benefits to maintaining an active mind.
-As you engage regularly in activities such as reading, working with brain teasers, engaging in hobbies and learning new skills, the sharper and more alert you will become, with better recall.
+As you engage regularly in activities such as reading, working with brainteasers, engaging in hobbies, and learning new skills, the sharper and more alert you will become, with better recall.

-Genetics Cognitive decline is to be expected to some extent in everyone.
-However, the extent of that decline is different for everyone.
+Cognitive decline is to be expected to some extent in everyone.
+But the extent of the decline can certainly be affected by narcissistic abuse in toxic relationships, as it can with any trauma.
 This has been the topic of many scientific studies in an attempt to determine ways we can delay the onset of conditions such as Alzheimer’s and dementia.
 Why is it that some people can remain sharp as a tack well into old age while others begin to suffer memory loss earlier?
 Researchers have shown that a person’s genes have a heavy influence on these outcomes.
 There are known genetic markers that are associated with cognitive functioning in aging.
 The existence and combination of these markers play a significant role in the manner in which an individual’s brain function is maintained with age.

 The information I’ve just provided is a mere summary of all that’s known on these topics, but I wanted to share with you some of the key elements that contribute to your overall brain health.
 While some are out of your control, there are a number of preventative measures you can take to keep your mind sharp.